Marine Scotland

 Choose to challenge – Equity at sea

-11th March 2021 by Marine Scotland Communications
+11th March 2021 by Marine Directorate Communications

 This week we not only celebrate British Science Week but International Women’s Day too, so this is a great opportunity to point you to an interesting article co-authored by our colleague, physical oceanographer and Scientist-in-Charge, Dr Berit Rabe.